Simple CPU v1a: TTL

 Creative Commons Licence

-WORK "IN PROGRESS", not quite true work is paused whilst the department tries to sort out the H&S issues, to be honest its been 2 years now, so i'm not expecting a solution :(.
+WORK "IN PROGRESS", welllll, not quite true work is paused whilst the department tries to sort out the H&S issues, to be honest its been 2 years now, so i'm not expecting this work to be completed any time soon :(.

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.